 However, the amount that you are willing to pay is not the only issue, the storage size of the transaction also factors in and this helps to prevent a bidding war pushing up the fee price constantly.
 This is good news for users and investors.

-Read Also: Is Bitcoin Mining Still Profitable?
+Read Also: How Does Bitcoin Mining Work?

 Trading BTC to USD